apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Defines the upper limit of the number of replicas supported by the Component.</p>
-<p>It defines the maximum number of replicas that can be created for the component.
+<p>It defines the maximum number of replicas that can be created for the Component.
-This field allows you to set a limit on the scalability of the component, preventing it from exceeding a certain number of replicas.</p>
+This field allows you to set a limit on the scalability of the Component, preventing it from exceeding a certain number of replicas.</p>
 <p>This field is immutable.</p>
 </td>
 </tr>